Genetics vs. Genomics

 It is now possible to use results from clinically-based genomic testing to evaluate a person’s disease susceptibility, and develop evidence-based, personalized intervention strategies to reduce those risks.
 These strategies include DNA-directed lifestyle modifications, dietary recommendations, nutritional supplements and/or exercise, all of which influence how these genes function to create health or disease.
 Biomarker testing can then be used to evaluate whether the intervention is efficacious.
 With this approach, the guess-work and inefficiencies of trial-and-error strategies are greatly reduced, leading to better health more quickly and cost-effectively.

-Currently, our comprehensive Ultimate Wellness genomic test panel evaluates 122 genes, with gender-specific reports based on interpretation of more than 1,000 gene variants is being used to create personalized programs for many health conditions, including:
+Our comprehensive Ultimate Wellness genomic test provides gender-specific reports to create personalized programs for many health conditions, including:

 - Prevent ER+ breast cancer or its recurrence in women diagnosed with the condition